Last updated on November 20th, 2022 at 06:20 am.

 The haunted houses in Kansas City are some of the biggest and scariest in America.
 And the best part is, not all of them are fake.
-In this post, we’ll take a look at the best Kansas City haunted houses, museums, and attractions to visit this Halloween season.
+In this post, we’ll take a look at the best Kansas City haunted houses, museums, and attractions to visit any time of year plus the scariest haunted houses during the Halloween season.

 13 haunted houses & Places in kansas city